CodeOtter/bulkhead/README.md

 In your ```config/bootstrap.js```, replace the default ```cb()``` with:

 ```
-require('bulkhead').bootstrap.load(sails, cb)
+require('bulkhead').plugins.initialize(sails, cb);
 ```

-This will load any properly configured Bulkhead package as a SailsJS plugin.
+This will load all registered Bulkhead packages as namespace-safe SailsJS plugin.

 #### Configuration